 Marlena Chertock has two books of poetry, Crumb-sized: Poems (Unnamed Press) and On that one-way trip to Mars (Bottlecap Press).
 She uses her skeletal dysplasia as a bridge to scientific poetry.
-Marlena is a bisexual poet and serves on the planning committee for OutWrite, Washington, D.C.’s annual LGBTQ literary festival.
-Her poems and short stories have appeared in Breath & Shadow, The Deaf Poets Society, The Little Patuxent Review, Noble/Gas Quarterly, Paper Darts, Rogue Agent, Stoked Words, Wordgathering, and more.
+She is queer, disabled, and a 2020 Pushcart Prize nominee.
+Marlena serves as Co-Chair of OutWrite, Washington, D.C.’s annual LGBTQ literary festival, and on the Board of Split This Rock, a nonprofit that cultivates poetry that bears witness to injustice and provokes social change.
+Her poetry and prose has appeared in AWP’s The Writer’s Notebook, Breath & Shadow, The Deaf Poets Society, Lambda Literary Review, Little Patuxent Review, Neon Hemlock Press, Noble/Gas Quarterly, Paper Darts, Paranoid Tree, Plants & Poetry, Rogue Agent, Unheard Poetry, Washington Independent Review of Books, WMN Zine, Wordgathering, and more.
 Find her at marlenachertock.com and @mchertock.

 Tahirah Alexander Green is a literary artist living in their hometown of Washington, DC.
 They love celebrating Black queer weirdos in their work.
 Tahirah is a 2019 Lambda Literary Fellow, 2018 Arts for Social Impact Fellow and a member of Black Youth Project 100’s MelaNation Zine team.
 Follow them @TahirahAGreen for updates on their art.